 If you're having trouble working out an agreement on any or all of these issues, a mediator can help.
 The same is true if you need assistance with a separation agreement as part of getting a legal separation in New York.

 When mediation leads to a complete marital settlement agreement (sometimes called a "stipulation of settlement" in New York), you probably can complete your divorce without hiring a lawyer.
 Plus, choosing the path of mediation will give you more control over the outcome of your divorce and help minimize the type of conflicts that can arise during a traditional, contested divorce.
-(Learn more about the pros and cons to divorce mediation.)
+(Learn more about the pros and cons of divorce mediation.)

 You can still choose mediation if you haven't reached a complete settlement agreement before you file for divorce.
 In fact, the judge might order you to participate in mediation as a first step in the process (more on that below).